Aryanag2/oracle-mcp-server/HOWTO.md

 ```

 What you should see:
-- `mcp-server` logs: the WebSocket bridge prints something like
+- `oracle-mcp` logs: the HTTP server starts and prints something like
-  `[ws_bridge] listening on ws://0.0.0.0:8765`
+  `INFO: Uvicorn running on http://0.0.0.0:8000`
-- `mcp-client` logs: connects to `ws://mcp-server:8765`, initializes, loads MCP tools, and shows a prompt.
+- `mcp-client` logs: connects to `http://oracle-mcp:8000`, initializes, loads MCP tools, and shows a prompt.

 Stop everything: